Crawford hits 2 HRs to help Giants breeze past Orioles 8-1

+BALTIMORE (AP) — The San Francisco Giants and Evan Longoria came to Camden Yards looking to break out of extended slumps.

+Having accomplished that objective at the expense of the horrid Baltimore Orioles, both the team and its veteran third baseman headed out of town seeking to extend this good fortune deep into June.

-BALTIMORE (AP) — Brandon Crawford hit two home runs, Evan Longoria had a slump-breaking solo shot and the San Francisco Giants got a solid pitching performance from Jeff Samardzija in an 8-1 rout of the Baltimore Orioles on Sunday.
+Longoria homered and drove in three runs, Brandon Crawford went deep twice and the Giants got a solid pitching performance from Jeff Samardzija in an 8-1 rout on Sunday.

 It was the 999th victory for Bruce Bochy with San Francisco, leaving him one short of joining John McGraw as the only managers in Giants history to win at least 1,000.

+Longoria snapped a career-high 0-for-21 skid with a fourth-inning drive — his first homer in 50 at-bats — and had a two-run run double in the fifth.
+The 33-year-old ended up with his second three-hit game of the season.

+“It was good to see Longo come through for us,” Bochy said.

+It was the second straight day in which the Giants scored eight runs in a game after doing it only once in the previous 19.

+“When they have a day like that, you hope that’s something that gets them going,” Bochy said.
+“Something to be encouraged about.”

-Crawford hit solo home runs in the sixth and eighth innings.
+Crawford hit solo home runs in the sixth and eighth innings .
 It was his first multihomer game since August 2015 and No. 3 overall.

-Longoria snapped a 0-for-21 skid with a fourth-inning drive — his first homer in 50 at-bats — and had a two-run run double in the fifth.
-The 33-year-old ended up with his second three-hit game of the season.

-Samardzija (3-4) allowed three hits and struck out six over six innings.
-After losing his three previous starts, the right-hander gave up a first-inning run before retiring 16 of the final 17 batters he faced.

-San Francisco took two of three from the Orioles, who haven’t won a series since April 24 against the White Sox.
+The last-place Giants took two of three from the Orioles, who haven’t won a series since April 24 against the White Sox.
 Baltimore owns the worst record in the majors (18-41) and at home (8-23).

+Longoria wasn’t the only San Francisco player to break out of skid.
+After losing his three previous starts, Samardzija (3-4) gave up a first-inning run before retiring 16 of his final 17 batters.
+The right-hander allowed three hits and struck out six over six innings.

+When someone pointed out to Samardzija that his finish was more impressive than the beginning, he replied, “This just in: I get better and throw harder later in the game.
+I’ve been that way my whole career.
+It’s always going to be that way.”

 Trey Mancini homered for Baltimore, which managed only four hits.